wuzhengy/TAU/CoreDesignPrinciple.md

    - The public key with a salt can form a new pointer.
 The new pointer nature is much dependent on channels.
      - For #blk channle, it is another miner.
      - For #msg, it is a latest message sending address.
 This pointer is used to make searching more efficient by every peers contributing knowledge.
-   - Republish schedule follows block frequency.
-We can take `content` as `main pointer` and `hash link` as `co-pointer`.
-The republish strategy is specified under "republish doc".
   * Immutable item is a DAG node.
-The item content is the part of data schema, and hash link is pointing to another node, another key of immutable item.
-Republish is required to keep data life according to block fequency.
+The item content is the part of data schema, and hash link is pointing to another immutable item.
+Each immutable item also include a skip list pointer such as in block structure to point into a history item for speed up searching.
 * Data Schema - every mutable item's content is the root of a `data schema` or the first immutable item starting the schema.
   - Schema is series of immutable item together to present a data structure.
 IPLD protocol has built example of data schema.
 <br><br>